 Christmas Flowering Double Amaryllis

 Prior to potting, store the bulbs between 45°F and 54°F (beneath 42°F can damage the bud and over 54°F can initiate sprouting) with moderate humidity at about 65% to keep roots pliable and healthy.
 They are best planted from October through January.
 Plant each bulb in a cozy pot (about 1” between the bulb and the pot) with 25% of the bulb above soil level to prevent water from collecting in the bulb sprout.
 Use a well-draining, neutral pH, sterile potting soil.
 Firmly tamp down the soil and give the bulb a good drink of tepid water.
 Do not water again until green growth appears: early over watering inhibits root growth.
 Place the pot in direct sunlight at room temperature for optimum root, height and color development.
+Cooler temperatures and lower sunlight results in taller plants and immature coloration.
 If the bulb is slow to wake out of dormancy, apply bottom heat with a seed growing mat, heating pad or food warming tray.
 Once it starts to grow, water regularly like a normal houseplant.
 Never mist or use overhead irrigation.
 Sword-like foliage may appear before, during or after flowering.

 (Note: Amaryllis bulbs are sized at harvest by measuring the bulb’s circumference.
 After harvest, they shrink as they dry and their outer skins may become reddish-brown or shriveled.)
 These exotic plants usually have two 12" to 16" stems, with each producing four huge, trumpet-like flowers that are 6" to 8" wide.
 Amaryllis also make superb cut flowers for dramatic arrangements and bouquets.
 Bulb size: 26 cm. (unless otherwise noted).
 Shipped bareroot for planting in your own containers.